shivu-s-k/Todolist-ui/frontend/README.md

 ## 2. Obtaining the Code
 1. I accessed **Google AI Studio** and tested the chosen prompt.
-2. Once satisfied, I copied the sample API request code (Python).
+2. Once satisfied, I copied the sample API request code.
-3. I created a local project folder and saved the code in a file named **app.py**.
+3. I created a local project folder and saved the code in a file .

 ---